sseefried/inequality-denotational-hardware/Inequality.lagda.md

 ## Hand-compiling down to categorical representation for `𝔹-compare-𝔹²`

-We have already defined the comparison function which uses `𝔹²` as its representation type for `R`.
+We have already defined the comparison function which uses `𝔹²` as its representation type for `⋚`.
 It is the `compare` field of record value `𝔹-Comparison-𝔹²`.

 We'll start the hand-compilation process by writing down an equivalent